yatin24-ns/In-silico-mapping-of-interactions-of-p53-to-study-regeneration/Deliverables.md

+-Deliverables

---- A jove video explaining the worflow
+-A jove video epxlaining the wet lab workflow and procedures and treatments

--
--
----A reproducible code for the networks we generate
+-A reproducible code for the networks we generate